Pre-registering and Paperwork

-WHN TIP – In the Know: Be familiar with the parking, how to access the maternity ward, and where to go if you arrive after hours.
+WHN TIP – Be familiar with the parking, how to access the maternity ward, and where to go if you arrive after hours.
 At many hospitals, you’ll need to enter through the emergency room entrance.

 What If You Don’t Pre-register?

 Most hospitals will allow you to take care of paperwork after the baby is born.
-Your birthing partner, spouse or family member can take care of any forms that need immediate attention.
+Your birthing partner, spouse, or family member can take care of any form that needs immediate attention.

-- These ID bands are checked every time your baby goes to and from the nursery.
+- These ID bands are checked every time your baby goes to and from your room.